Ectsang/canton-wallet-demo/docs/GETTING_STARTED.md

 ### When you create a wallet

-- Backend generates Ed25519 key pair
+- Canton console enables party on app-user participant
-- Enables party on Canton's app-user participant
+- Grants actAs rights for ledger-api-user (required for transactions)
-- Grants JWT authentication rights
+- Grants readAs rights for admin party (required for cross-participant)
-- Returns your unique Party ID
+- Returns your unique Party ID (format: `hint::fingerprint`)

 ### When you create a token